 When Do You Need a Crown?

-A porcelain crown is necessary when a tooth is broken down so much that a filling won’t be a strong enough way to restore it.
-The tooth could be broken, cracked, excessively worn, have a large amount of decay or a large old filling.
+A porcelain crown is often recommended when a tooth is so weakened that a filling alone won’t be strong enough to restore it.
+The tooth could be broken, cracked, excessively worn, deeply discolored, and/or have a large amount of decay or a large old filling.
 Crowns are also often recommended following root canals, as those teeth generally require more protection.

 In cases where a crown is a purely cosmetic measure, Dr. Miller will consult with you regarding your goals.
 She may then either move forward with a porcelain crown treatment or recommend a different cosmetic dentistry solution, such as porcelain veneers.